• Lisa Bonta Sumii, Certified Mental Performance Consultant

 3720 Benson Drive, Raleigh, North Carolina 27609

 Heidi Soto Holgate is a Licensed Clinical Social Worker Associate (LCSWA) in Raleigh, North Carolina.
-They treat Adoption, Academic Concerns, Sexual Assault.
+They treat Adoption, Autism, Relationship(s) with Friends/Roommates.

 As a social worker, my practice is deeply rooted in a commitment to social justice, anti-racism, and cultural humility.